talkowski-lab/rCNV2/data_curation/CNV/README.md

 Some datasets required manual curation prior to inclusion.
 Where necessary, these steps are enumerated below:

  * **CHOP**: CNVs were filtered on quality score ≥40 and CNV size ≥25kb while requiring at least 10 SNPs per CNV.
 After CNV filtering, samples with `LRR_SD` <0.25, >20 CNV calls, or SNP call rate <98% were excluded as outliers, as well as samples genotyped on arrays with <175k SNP probes or samples labeled as cancer or Down's Syndrome patients.
+Finally, we identified seven loci with apparently platform-specific artifactual CNV pileups; these were removed from the callset.
  * **Epi25k**: CNVs were filtered on ≥10 probes and ≥25kb.
 After CNV filtering, samples with >25 CNV calls were excluded as outliers.
  * **SSC**: CNVs were filtered on pCNV ≤10<sup>-9</sup>, per recommendation of the authors.
  * **SickKids**: CNVs were filtered on ≥25kb.
 After CNV filtering, samples with >80 CNV calls were excluded as outliers.
+Finally, we identified a single locus on chr12 that had CNVs only appearing in ADHD samples at 2.8% frequency; these CNVs were removed from the callset.
  * **TCGA**: CNVs were filtered on ≥10 probes and ≥25kb.
 Deletions were required to have a mean log<sub>2</sub> intensity ≤-1 and duplications were required to have a mean log<sub>2</sub> intensity of ≥0.5849625.
  * **UKBB**: CNVs were filtered on quality score ≥17 and CNV size ≥25kb.
 After CNV filtering, samples with >10 CNV calls were excluded as outliers as well as any samples with known malignant cancers or chromosomal disorders (e.g., Down's Syndrome or sex chromosome aneuploidies).